GNUkarl/mobile-automation/simple-v2/README.md

-The Android Simple.com app updated and the UI looks way different.
+The Simple.com Android app recently updated to version 2.1.1 and the UI looks way different.
 I'm not sure when the actual update occurred, but I've written 4 simple Selendroid tests to demonstrate my skill with Android app automation.

 As before, these require the following jars to run: